Agnostic Characterization of Interference in Randomized Experiments: Introduction

-There is growing interest in the analysis of randomized experiments where participants may affect each other (``interference between units''), for example by transmission of disease, sharing of information, peer influence, or economic competition.
-Such mechanisms often play fundamental roles in our understanding of social behaviors, and their empirical characterization may be of scientific interest.
-In this work, we give a general approach for characterizing the prevalence of treatment effects and interference, which can be used to evaluate whether interference-causing mechanisms are widely prevalent in an experimental setting.
+In this work, we give a general approach for characterizing whether interference-causing mechanisms are widely prevalent in an experimental setting.
 The approach is applicable to experiments with binary-valued outcomes.
-It can be used to explore questions such as \begin{enumerate} \item How many units are affected by any treatment (including their own)? \item How many units are affected by the treatment of others? of distant others? \item How many units are affected by the treatment of others, when their own treatment satisfies some condition? \end{enumerate} For each of these questions, our approach gives conservative point estimates and one-sided confidence intervals, both of which lower bound the true value.
-Under reasonable experiment designs, our point estimates will converge to a lower bound on the true value, while the one-sided interval will have coverage probability converging to at least the desired level.
+It can be used to explore questions such as \begin{enumerate} \item How many units are affected by (i.e., their outcome depends on) the treatment of others? of distant others? \item How many units, when receiving a certain level of direct treatment, are affected by the treatment of others?
+For example, if a vaccine grants immunity then the disease status of a unit receiving the placebo (but not necessarily when receiving the vaccine), might depend on the vaccination status of others. \end{enumerate} For these types of questions, our approach gives conservative point estimates and one-sided confidence intervals, both of which lower bound the true value.
+Under reasonable experiment designs, our point estimates will converge to a lower bound on the true value, while the one-sided interval will cover with probability converging to at least the desired level.
 These consistency and coverage properties are agnostic, in that they require no assumptions or restrictions on the nature of the interference, and rely only on the known experiment design.
-As a result, our estimates will remain valid even if an observed social network is only a crude proxy for the actual social mechanisms.
+As a result, our estimates will remain valid lower bounds (but may become less tight) if an observed social network is only a crude proxy for the actual social mechanisms.

-Existing work in this area produced very loose (though valid) lower bounds \citep{choi2023estimating}.
-Our approach is significantly tighter, and may be more practical as a result.
-After H\'{a}jek normalization, our point estimates are equal to H\'{a}jek-weighted contrasts, such as comparisons of treated versus untreated, or comparisons of different levels of indirect exposure.
-Under stronger assumptions, contrasts arise naturally as estimates of treatment effects.
-Our results indicate that without assumptions, these contrasts may sometimes be re-interpreted more weakly as lower bounds on the number of units who are affected by the treatments in a particular manner, albeit with new confidence intervals that use a novel bound for the estimator variance.
-We find empirically that the uncertainty of our estimates (i.e., the interval widths) is competitive with, and often better than, that of the EATE, an assumption-lean treatment effect.